patrickhuber/wrangle/README.md

 https://github.com/patrickhuber/wrangle/releases

 ### Install

 Use tar or 7zip to extract and decompress the package.

-Add move the binary to a folder under your PATH environment variable.
+Set the WRANGLE_BIN environment variable.
+Add WRANGLE_BIN to your path.

+Place the wrangle executable in WRANGLE_BIN

 ### Environment Variables

 For ease of use you can set the WRANGLE_CONFIG and WRANGLE_PACKAGES environment variables.

 * WRANGLE_CONFIG - specifies where the configuration will reside, similar to bosh bootloader's BBL_STATE_DIR, this is set to your working directory.
 You can also specify this file with the -c flag.
-* WRANGLE_PACKAGES - specifies where packages will be extracted and linked.
-Make sure this is in your PATH environment variable as each CLI is stored here and a symlink is created for the most recentlly installed.
+* WRANGLE_PACKAGES - specifies where package versions will be installed.
 You can also specify this path with the -p flag.
 * WRANGLE_ROOT - the root directory where wrangle stores artifacts
 * WRANGLE_BIN - the location where wrangle stores symlinks (or shims)